srcbookdev/srcbook/README.md

 # Srcbook

 Srcbooks are interactive notebooks for JavaScript & TypeScript.
-They allow you to create, run and share reproduceable programs and ideas.
+They allow you to create, run and share reproduceable programs and ideas, and they export to a valid markdown format.
+It has AI features which make it very productive to explore and iterate on ideas.

 Srcbook runs locally on your machine and is fully open-source under the Apache2 license.

-Under the hood, Srcbook creates folders on your local machine and provides a web interface (also running locally) as a programming environment.
+Srcbook is served as a CLI application that you can install through npm.
+Once installed, it provides a web interface running locally.
+You can use this interface to create, export or import Srcbooks.

 Srcbooks export to markdown using the `.src.md` extension.
 These files can easily be shared, versioned, and rendered in any environment that supports Markdown, like your editor or GitHub UI.